ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d5- - - day planning.md

 Homework for this weekend:
 - pls fill in our weekly survey (3 minutes)
-- do the task below
+- do the task below (46min.)
+- (optional) if you want, improve your project 2 (make sure you coordinate with your team mates)
 - take some rest & enjoy the weekend ;)

+______________

 Task:
+- watch the first 46min. of this video: https://youtu.be/jLS0TkAHvRg

+Goal:
-- Goal: start getting familiar with some React concepts (learning React is challenging).
+- start getting familiar with some React concepts (learning React is challenging).

-- You don't need to understand everything (we will be covering all those concepts from the beginning).

-- Please watch the first 46min. of this video: https://youtu.be/jLS0TkAHvRg
+Notes:
 - You don't need to go further that minute 46 (but, if you want, you can watch those 46 minutes 2 times).
 - You don't need to install Node (we already have it installed).
+- You don't need to understand everything (we will be covering all those concepts from the beginning).
 - The following concepts are specially relevant:
   - Components (what is a component, how we can create a component)
   - Props (what are props, how we pass & use props)
   - State (what is state, how we can use it)